 “You could still do awesome.
 Pass around an offering plate, tell people this might be their last moment and you’ll be golden!”

 I watched a few people jump before me.
 When my turn came, that’s when I finally got nervous.
-This is just a dream, I closed my eyes and instead of jumping, I just leaned into the wind like when I let go of Zeke’s ashes for the first time.
+This is just a dream, I closed my eyes and instead of jumping, I just leaned into the wind like when I let go of Zeke’s ashes.

 I kept my eyes closed for a couple seconds of the sixty-second free fall.
 It was beautiful!
 I was a bird--that had no wings and couldn’t fly--but still I was a freakin’ bird!!!
 That’s when I opened my eyes and forgot about everything except God’s beauty.
 My cheeks flapped as I thought about how my teeth might freeze and then fall from my face.
 The world looked beautiful from up there in the frigid--teeth chattering weather.
 I almost cried thinking about God’s awesomeness and the fact that a little spit dribbled from the side of my mouth and probably into my instructor’s face.